jasonwc/noobernetes.io/tutorials/3-containerizing-our-app.md

 Kubernetes is a container orchestration service, which means that we need to have our app running in a Docker container.
 In this section, we'll write a Dockerfile and learn how to build and tag it locally.
 Take a look at the `Dockerfile` in this respository for the complete example.

 ## Writing our Dockerfile
-So a Dockerfile can be thought as instructions to build an environment and then run an app within that environment.
+A Dockerfile can be thought as instructions to build an environment and then run an app within that environment.

 Here's an example dockerfile from the [Docker Docs](https://docs.docker.com/get-started/part2/#define-a-container-with-dockerfile) that shows the various parts of a Dockerfile.